k1jst/newsm-policy/diversity.md

    - Acting in accordance with the legislation and codes of practice which relate to the diversity and equality of its audiences and staff; and
    - Taking account of the views of its audiences and staff to develop and implement diversity and equality as part of future programs
 2. Protected Statuses
-   The NEWSM recognises the following status as protected under  Race, Color, Religion, Ancestral Origin, Sex, Disability, Age, Sexual Orientation, or Gender Identity or Expression
+   The NEWSM recognises the following status as protected under Federal and Rhode Island law:

-   1.
+- Race, Color, Religion, Ancestral Origin, Sex, Disability, Age, Sexual Orientation, and Gender Identity or Expression

 ### Title II Of The Civil Rights Act (Public Accommodations)